jido/Arcadam/README.md

 formulas.

 The formulas can be aligned in a table-like matrix using the backtick "`" as cell separator.
-Spaces are required and headers and merged cells are not available.
+Spaces are required.

 ### Block Title